NevenaM12/Realtime-communication-protocol-benchmark/README.md

 ### Experiment matrices

-The matrix runner requires a JSON configuration file and executes every scenario for `ws`, `sse`, and `lp`.
-It rotates protocol order between repetitions, records checkpoints, supports resuming an interrupted batch, validates every completed run, and starts the analyzer after all runs finish.
+The matrix runner requires a JSON configuration file.
+The final matrices execute every scenario for `ws`, `sse`, and `lp`; the runner rotates their order between repetitions, records checkpoints, supports resuming an interrupted batch, validates every completed run, and starts the analyzer after all runs finish.

 Generic command: